 Key Takeaways

 However, default is preventable through careful planning, open communication with lenders, and proactive financial management.
-Remember, banks prefer solutions over defaults, so reaching out early when facing difficulties can save you from the devastating spiral of default consequences.
+Banks prefer solutions over defaults, so reaching out early — before the 90-day mark — can save you from a devastating spiral.
 Your education investment should be a stepping stone to success, not a stumbling block to your dreams.